WordPress Website Maintenance

 What is a full backup, and why do I need it?

 A full backup is a complete copy of your website, including all files and databases.
-It ensures that you can restore your site in case of data loss, hacking, or other emergencies.
+It ensures you can restore your site in case of data loss, hacking, or other emergencies.

 How often should I back up my WordPress site?